noukaza/Parcheesi/README.md

 To get all the rooms from the server.

-	CREATE PUBLIC ROOM
+	CREATE ROOM
 	room-name

-To create a public room
+To create a room

-	CREATE PRIVATE ROOM
+	ENTER ROOM
 	room-name
-	pass-word

-TO create a private room

-	ENTER PUBLIC ROOM
-	room-name

-To enter a public room
+To enter a  room

-	ENTER PRIVATE ROOM
-	room-name
-	pass-word

-To enter a private room, you need the right password

 	PLAY DICE